At a glance: Medicare health insurance in Tennessee

 - Tennessee enrollees can select from between 15 and 37 Medicare Advantage plans in 2019, depending on their county.

-- Tennessee law guarantees access to Medigap plans for enrollees under age 65.
+- Tennessee law guarantees access to Medigap plans for enrollees under age 65, but insurers can charge them much higher premiums.

 - About 39 percent of Tennessee Medicare beneficiaries have stand-alone Part D prescription coverage.